arvandf/express-mongodb/README.md

 ```
 Start Using the API at [http://localhost:3001/api/](http://localhost:3001/api/)

-For sake of simplicity only first 5 columns of data are imported.
+For the sake of simplicity only the first 5 columns of data are imported.